Choose the correct Inline Skates

 Skate Boot: Soft

-Soft boots reduces weight which is a big thing for speed skating.
+Soft boots reduce weight, which is a big deal for speed skating.

 Skate Frame: Extruded Aluminium